akarak/KenzikoJSONParser/README.md

 Which will retrieve the JSON from the web and then parse it and return the StringMap.

 Please import the TestArchive.via for a better test example.

+If you need support, please send an email to info@kenziko.com

+Please visit http://www.kenziko.com for more about us, our products and our services.